jinjimosd/study-notes/aws_saa_c03/README.md

 arn:partition:service:region:account-id:resource-type:resource-id
 ```
 - Standalone policy: the policy has its own Amazon Resource Name (ARN) that includes the policy name.
 For example, `arn:aws:iam::aws:policy/IAMReadOnlyAccess` is an AWS managed policy.
+- IAM Resources: The user, group, role, policy, and identity provider objects that are stored in IAM.
+As with other AWS services, you can add, edit, and remove resources from IAM.
+- IAM Identities: The IAM resource objects that are used to identify and group.
+You can attach a policy to an IAM identity.
+These include users, groups, and roles.
+- IAM Entities: The IAM resource objects that AWS uses for authentication.
+These include IAM users and roles.
+- Human users: Also known as human identities; the people, administrators, developers, operators, and consumers of your applications.
+- Workload: A collection of resources and code that delivers business value, such as an application or backend process.
+Can include applications, operational tools, and components.
+- Principal: is a human user or workload that can make a request for an action or operation on an AWS resource.